 Paul Bunyan Drive is a 60 foot wide public right of way that extends east from Novi Road, south of Grand River.
 A previous request to vacate a section of Paul Bunyan was approved in 2004, so that the only remaining public portion is the section that extends about 550 feet east from Novi Road.
-The previously-vacated section was approved subject to the granting of easements for ingress, egress and public utilities to allow continued public access.
-At this time, the public and vacated sections of Paul Bunyan are partially paved: there is a paved section immediately adjacent to the Flower Alley at Novi Road, a gravel portion about 600 feet long in front of the former municipal building, and further to the east the pavement starts again providing access to the City-owned and private parking lots extending over to the north/south section of Main Street.
+The previously-vacated section was approved with the intent to maintain easements for ingress, egress and public utilities to allow continued public access.
+At this time, the public and vacated sections of Paul Bunyan are partially paved: there is a paved section immediately adjacent to the Flower Alley at Novi Road, a gravel portion about 600 feet long in front of the former municipal building, and further to the east the pavement starts again providing access to the city-owned and private parking lots extending over to Main Street.

-The proponent for the Paul Bunyan street vacation, Victor Cassis, has indicated that the street vacation request is proposed to provide greater flexibility for potential future development on the adjacent properties, a majority of which is (or is expected to be) owned by Mr. Cassis.
+The applicant for the Paul Bunyan street vacation request, Victor Cassis, has indicated that the street vacation request is proposed to provide greater flexibility for potential future development on the adjacent properties.
 At this time, no development plan has been submitted for this area, although Mr. Cassis has included correspondence with some conceptual plans for potential development.
 Please note, none of the plans are currently active or under review.